 Despite its simple operation, the MedMassager proved to be effective at pain relief; as reflected in its 8.2 out of 10 score.
 Once again, the MedMassager was second only to the Brookstone (9.2).

 One frequent comment from our focus group was that the pain relief from the MedMassager was mostly noticed after the massager was over.
 This stands in contrast to the other massagers, which provided pain relief right from the beginning.

-Overall, the MedMassager is an excellent — if somewhat specialized — foot massager.
-If you’re looking for a foot massager that improves circulation, the MedMassager should be at the top of your list.
+The MedMassager is an excellent — if somewhat specialized — foot massager.
+If you’re looking for a foot massager that improves circulation, this one should be at the top of your list.

-- The MedMassager is the best massager for improving circulation
+- The MedMassager is the best for improving circulation

-- The massager doesn’t have certain important features, such as a carrying handle, a heat setting, or kneading capabilities.
+- The massager doesn’t have certain important features, such as a carrying handle, a heat function, or kneading massage capabilities.

-- The MedMassager is the most specialized massager we tested, which means it is ideal for those who need its specific features, but won’t be right for everyone.
+- This device is the most specialized of the massagers we tested, which means it is ideal for those who need its specific features, but won’t be right for everyone.

 The other products we tested

 The remaining three foot massagers we tested all had one thing in common: they were decent, but not outstanding, products.
-There wasn’t anything glaringly wrong with them, but they didn’t excel either.
+There wasn’t anything glaringly wrong with them, but they didn’t excel neither.

 The uComfy did an all-around decent job.
-Its appearance is fine, but feels somewhat dated, and the massage itself was close in quality to the Brookstone.
-However, the controls on the uComfy didn’t work great, and there wasn’t much variation between the settings.
+Its appearance is fine, but feels somewhat dated, and the foot massage itself was close in quality to the Brookstone.
+However, the controls on this device didn’t work great, and there wasn’t much variation between the settings.

 Homedics Deep Kneading

 We were disappointed by the Homedics massager because there were several very positive reviews.
-It is the simplest and most straightforward product we tested.
+It is the simplest and most straightforward device we tested featuring Shiatsu style kneading massager rollers.
 However, we found the quality of the massage to be underwhelming.